Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Change atmosphere effect/README.md

 # Change atmosphere effect

-Changes the appearance of the atmosphere in a scene.
+Change the appearance of the atmosphere in a scene.

 ![Change atmosphere effect sample](change-atmosphere-effect.png)